If you love camping, you probably think of taking your dog with you from time to time, and who could blame you?

 While you can find waterproof dog beds that are also made for outdoor use, a sleeping bag is often more durable, and it usually comes in a pouch for easy carrying.

-Tip: Don’t forget to bring a blanket just in case it gets too cold at night.
+Quick Tip: Don’t forget to bring a blanket just in case it gets too cold at night.

 If you’re serious about camping and traveling with your dog, and plan to do this often, invest in a high-quality sleeping bag that will last for many outdoor ventures.